jannis-kiriasis/advisor-finder/README.md

 To create the README.md file I've used a previously created by me README.md [Insured README.md](https://github.com/jannis-kiriasis/insured/blob/main/README.md) and updated it as needed.

+I work for a global insurance company as an SEO specialist so I have experience around marketing, SEO, financial advice marketing and business needs.